Samtec-ASH/pyrpio/README.md

 ![./icon.png](./icon.png)

-A Python 3 addon which provides high-speed access to the Raspberry Pi GPIO interface, supporting regular GPIO as well as i²c, PWM, and SPI.
+A Python 3 addon which provides high-speed access to the Raspberry Pi GPIO interface, supporting regular GPIO as well as i²c, PWM, SPI, and MDIO.

 This package is inspired by [node-rpio](https://github.com/jperkin/node-rpio) which is a node.js addon.